Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 To help you visualize what happens when a user saves your settings, here's the overall flow to help you visualize this:

-1. User indicates submission intent on your form (usually by hitting a save/submit button.
+1. User indicates submission intent on your form (usually by hitting a save/submit button).
-2. Your config webpage compiles this information into a simple JS object and transfers it into the PebbleKit JS component of your app (all of this happens in the Pebble app, once the settings view holding your page closes).
+2. Your config webpage compiles this information into a simple JS object and transfers it into the PebbleKit JS component of your app (this happens in the Pebble app, when your settings webpage closes).
 3. The PebbleKit JS component of your app executes in the Pebble app on the user's phone, which should handle catching this information and transmitting it to the watchapp/face.
 More on this in the next section.
 4. Watchapp/face catches this data as an AppMessage, where you (the developer) can access various fields using message keys that you defined above.